parsonsmatt/parsonsmatt.github.io/_posts/2015-11-15-template_haskell.markdown

 ```

 This is our first bit of special syntax.
-The `'destroyUserBackend` is a shorthand way of saying `mkName "destroyUserBackend"`
+The single quote in `'destroyUserBackend` is a shorthand way of saying `mkName "destroyUserBackend"`
 Now, what we need is a function `decForFunc`, which has the signature `Name -> Name -> Q Dec`.

 In order to do this, we'll need to get some information about the function we're trying to derive.